 Calder Wines.
-Winemaker Rory Williams grew up in the Napa Valley – both his parents are involved in winemaking having co-founded Frog’s Leap Winery and his mother, Julie Johnson later started Tres Sabores – each located in Rutherford.
+Winemaker Rory Williams grew up in Napa Valley; both his parents are involved in winemaking having co-founded Frog’s Leap Winery and his mother, Julie Johnson later started Tres Sabores – each located in Rutherford.
 Like many children of vintners in the Napa Valley, they go off to college (often rather far away) but then ultimately return to their roots in the wine country.
 Rory attended a small college in the eastern United States; during college he took a year to work several international harvests – in Italy and in Argentina but eventually returned to the Napa Valley to work at Frog’s Leap Winery and start his own label, Calder Wine Company (his middle name).

 The site for some of the fruit sources for the Calder wines is the old Rossi Ranch in Rutherford.
 The Rossi Family purchased this in 1903 and managed it for more than 100 years until Frog’s Leap Winery purchased the 52-acre ranch in 2007 from the last remaining Rossi heir, Louise Rossi.
 Rory remembers spending time with Louise – especially on Sunday mornings and being enthralled by her stories about “old Napa.”